 The Principal, as the Head of the relevant Entity, will receive Reportable Allegations from any member of the School community.
 Staff should direct students to the Principal if they make disclosures that include allegations of Reportable Conduct.
-The Board Chair will receive any Reportable Allegation made against the Principal.
+Any Reportable Allegation against the Principal should be made directly to the OCG.